MCP Server

 Single mode

-Provide insight_id + signal_type
+Provide insight_id + rating

 Batch mode

-Provide insight_ids[] + signal_type
+Provide insight_ids[] + rating

 | Param | Type | Required | Description |